-Source Scope Explain why the source is excluded Emissions from offsite transport of product in North America Scope 1 Data is presently unavailable.
+Source Relevance of Scope 1 emissions from this source Relevance of Scope 2 emissions excluded from this source Explain why the source is excluded Emissions from offsite transport of product in North America Emissions are not evaluated Emissions are not evaluated Data is presently unavailable.
 Very low materiality (estimated to be less than 0.01% of total emissions.
-Emissions from electricity in small remote offices and despatch sites in North America Scope 2 Data is presently unavailable.
+Emissions from electricity in small remote offices and despatch sites in North America Emissions are not evaluated Emissions are not evaluated Data is presently unavailable.
 Very low materiality (estimated to be less than 0.01% of total emissions).